Saiyoran1/Saiyora/README.md

 - Infinite retries.
 Limiting attempts or otherwise restricting players from constantly being able to try very difficult strategies places a limit on the maximum amount of risk and complexity a dungeon run can realistically support.
 For more casual players, the cost of failure in a dungeon with limited retries means that groups often become toxic when mistakes are made, and progressing to more difficult strategies becomes discouraged.

 - Determinism within the dungeon.
-While some things will always be random (for example, physics in Unreal are not deterministic by default), limiting the effect of randomness on the outcome of a dungeon run is important to making sure that success is contingent on good strategy and execution, rather than handling of bad luck or maximizing good luck.
+While some things will always be random (for example, physics in Unreal are not deterministic by default), limiting the effect of randomness on the outcome of a dungeon run is important to making sure that success is contingent on good strategy and execution, rather than handling of bad luck or maximizing of good luck.
 This means that NPC pathing, spawning, ability priority, etc. should involve no randomness, and instead be based strictly on things like time and combat thresholds (like health percentage).
 It also means that player output should feature little randomness when given the same input.

 - Short goal times.
 Well-executed dungeon runs by skilled players should be between 5 and 10 minutes long.
 Casual runs should exist somewhere in the 15-20 minute range.
 Though poorly executed runs can and will exceed these goal times, players should never feel that their group played correctly and still had to spend half an hour or more in a single dungeon.